haf/AleaGPUTutorial/README.md

 This project uses [Paket](http://fsprojects.github.io/Paket/) for package management.

-To build on Windows, simply run `build.bat` from command-line under the solution folder.
+To build on Windows, simply run `build.bat` from command-line under the solution folder (on Linux and OsX run `build.sh`).
 This script will execute the following steps:

 - download latest `paket.exe` from Internet;
 - run `paket.exe restore` to restore the packages listed in `paket.lock` file;
-- build projects and generate documents;
+- build projects and generate documents (only on Windows);

 Then you can: